John Kufuor: Sports

 He renovated the Accra Sports Stadium and the Baba Yara Stadium as well as built the Essipong and Tamale stadiums in 2008 to host the CAN 2008.
 Under Kufuor Ghana qualified for the World Cup in 2006.
 President Kufuor's good governance policy led to Ghana obtaining a record $500 million grant from the U.S Millennium Challenge Account for economic development.
 The social vision behind the grant was anchored on unleashing the entrepreneurial, creative and innovative potential of Ghanaians as a means of creating wealth and hence dealing with the social challenges facing Ghanaians.
 This socio-economic vision was encapsulated in the Five Priority Areas Programme vis the pursuit of good governance, modernisation of agriculture for rural development, private sector participation, enhanced social services and vigorous infrastructural development.
 The George Walker Bush Highway was also built from this fund.

 Personal life

 Kufuor, at the age of 23, married Theresa Kufuor (née Mensah) in 1962 after they met at a Republic Day Anniversary Dance in London in 1961; they have five children together.
 Kufuor and his family belong to the Roman Catholic Church.
 He is a Senior Grand Warden of the United Grand Lodge of England Freemasons, and has openly professed his membership as a Freemason since being a young lawyer.
 An Asante, Kufuor speaks the Twi language fluently.
 He was known for using his language whenever he was campaigning in his native Ashanti Region.
 Kufuor and his family reside in Accra, Ghana's capital.
 His wife, Theresa Kufuor, died on 1 October 2023.
-Kufour has nine siblings - four brothers and five sisters.
+Kufuor has nine siblings - four brothers and five sisters.